rendro/cajal/README.markdown

 With the method `clear()` you clear the canvas.

 ### Define global draw options ###
 If you want all items drawn with the same draw options you can pass a literal object with the draw options as a parameter to the `draw()` method.
 Those draw options will overwrite the draw options of each item only for this draw call.
-Calling the draw method without a parameter will draw the items in their specific draw options again.
+Calling the draw method without a parameter will draw the items with their specific draw options again.
 See above for the different draw option variables.